RohanKaparthi/Interview-Management-Application/README.txt

 INTERVIEW MANAGEMENT APPLICATION

 Project Overview
-The Interview Management Application is a simple web-based application used to schedule, view, edit, and manage job interviews.
+The Interview Management Application is a web-based application used to schedule, view, edit, and manage job interviews.
 It is built using HTML, CSS, and JavaScript and stores data using the browser’s Local Storage.

 Features